Old King Cole: Modern usage

-King Cole is often referenced in popular culture.
+"Old King Cole" is often referred to in popular culture.

 In art

 The Maxfield Parrish mural Old King Cole (1894) for the Mask and Wig Club was sold by Christie's for $662,500 in 1996.
 Parrish executed a second Old King Cole (1906) for The Knickerbocker Hotel, which was moved to the St. Regis New York in 1948, and is the centerpiece of its King Cole Bar.

 As a marching cadence

-The United States military has used versions of the traditional rhyme in the form of marching cadences, since at least the 1920s up to the present.
+The United States military has used versions of the traditional rhyme in the form of marching cadences since at least the 1920s.

 In music

-Old King Cole was the topic of a 1923 work by Vaughan Williams, a work created as a one-act ballet.
+"Old King Cole" was the subject of a 1923 one-act ballet by Ralph Vaughan Williams.

-In 1960, a variation of the song was released on Harry Belafonte's Live Album Belafonte Returns to Carnegie Hall.
+In 1960, a variation of the song was released on Harry Belafonte's live album Belafonte Returns to Carnegie Hall.

-The first four lines of Old King Cole are quoted in the song The Musical Box, by British rock band Genesis on their third album, Nursery Cryme, released in 1971.
+The first four lines of "Old King Cole" are quoted in the song "The Musical Box" by Genesis, on their third album, Nursery Cryme, released in 1971.

-The melody is also used in the song Great King Rat, by British rock band Queen on their eponymous debut album Queen, released in 1973 with the lyrics adapted to:
+The melody is also used in the song "Great King Rat" by Queen on their eponymous debut album Queen (1973), with the lyrics adapted to: